Comprehensive Account: Biden’s Deadly Afghanistan Surrender and Retreat — Trump Was Right

 Biden and his cadre spent the last month speaking of the Taliban as if they were some trustworthy and legitimate government entity, rather than the amalgam of violent Sunni Islamist terrorists who invaded Afghanistan from Pakistan after the Soviet retreat — and have now rapidly reconstituted.
 There is virtually NO degree of ideological separation between the so-called “Taliban government” thugs and their surrogate terrorist groups, just doctrinal differences.
 And there is now no doubt that the more violent Sunni ISK Islamists (also from Pakistan) and Sunni al-Qa'ida Islamists have risen just as rapidly as surrogates under the Sunni Taliban protectorate.
 To insist that ISK and al-Qa'ida are not under the Taliban umbrella is a distinction without a difference.

 Then yesterday, defending his decision to abandon Americans behind enemy lines, Biden again blamed Trump while taking credit for “the extraordinary success of this mission.”
 “Extraordinary success”?
 Perhaps from the Taliban’s perspective.
+As for criticism of his “success,” Biden added, “Couldn’t this have been done in a more orderly manner?
+I respectfully disagree.”

 For the record, on average, the number of illegal aliens Biden has invited across our southern border every two weeks since he took office, is equivalent to the total number of people evacuated from Afghanistan in his two week air lift.